openbmc/openbmc/poky/documentation/ref-manual/migration-2.1.rst

 -  The minimum Git version has been increased to 1.8.3.1.
 If your host distribution does not provide a sufficiently recent version, you can install the buildtools, which will provide it.
-See the "`Required Git, tar, Python and gcc
-   Versions <#required-git-tar-python-and-gcc-versions>`__" section for more information on the buildtools tarball.
+See the :ref:`ref-manual/ref-system-requirements:required git, tar, python and gcc versions` section for more information on the buildtools tarball.

 -  The buggy and incomplete support for the RPM version 4 package manager has been removed.
 The well-tested and maintained support for